IdentityServer/IdentityServer4/docs/topics/reference_tokens.rst

 This makes JWTs hard to revoke.
 They will stay valid until they expire.

 When using reference tokens - IdentityServer will store the contents of the token in a data store and will only issue a unique identifier for this token back to the client.
-The API receiving this reference must then open a back-channel communication to IdentityServert to validate the token.
+The API receiving this reference must then open a back-channel communication to IdentityServer to validate the token.

 .. image:: images/reference_tokens.png